Cat bite: Signs and symptoms

-Cat bites are usually considered minor injuries but can result in serious infection and cause Rabies, if you get bite from a rabid cat.
+Cat bites are usually considered minor injuries but can result in serious infection and cause rabies if inflicted by a rabid cat.
 Common symptoms include pain and swelling around the affected area.
 Sometimes, direct tissue damage from the cat bite can impair mobility or cause tenosynovitis or arthritis.
 In these cases, surgical consultation is needed to assess severity.
 Some unusual complications, like deep-vein thrombosis, subcutaneous emphysema and fetal tachycardia have been described.
 Some of the infections acquired from a cat bite can be acquired otherwise, like plague.

 Infections

-The resident flora in the mouth of the domestic cat includes Pasteurella, Staph, Bartonella, and Streptococcus species.
+The resident flora in the mouth of the domestic cat includes Pasteurella, Staph, Bartonella, Globicatella and Streptococcus species.
 Bites from cats develop infections more frequently than bites from dogs.
 The teeth of a cat are sharp, pointed and can cause deep wounds.
 After a cat bite, the skin usually closes rapidly over the bite and may trap microorganisms.

 The bite from a cat can infect a person with: